Interflug: East German national airline

-As a state-owned airline, Interflug with its approximately 8,000 employees was under control of the National Defense Council, which held the supreme command of the East German armed forces.
-The majority of the pilots of Interflug were reserve officers of the National People's Army (and as such were required to be members of the Socialist Unity Party of Germany), and all its aircraft could be requisitioned for military purposes at any time.
+As a state-owned airline, Interflug and its approximately 8,000 employees were under the control of the National Defense Council, in supreme command of the East German armed forces.
+The majority of Interflug pilots were reserve officers of the National People's Army (and as such were required to be members of the Socialist Unity Party), and its aircraft could be requisitioned for military purposes at any time.
 Klaus Henkes, who became General Director of the airline in 1978, had previously served as General of the East German Air Force.
-Applicants for the job of flight attendant needed to be approved of by the Stasi, in order to assess their so-called political reliability, minimizing espionage and defection attempts in Western countries.
-On pain of suspension, Interflug crews were not allowed to associate with employees of airlines from non-socialist countries.
+Applicants for flight attendant jobs had to be approved of by the Stasi, which assessed their political reliability, in an attempt to minimize espionage and defection to Western countries.
+Interflug crews who associated with employees of airlines from non-socialist countries risked suspension.
+Each flight crew was assigned a political officer who gave political lectures during flights.

-Over the 1960s, the airline saw significant growth, both in its route network and its fleet of Soviet-built aircraft.
-The Ilyushin Il-18 turboprop airliner became the backbone of Interflug's short-haul flights during that period.
+The airline's route network and fleet of Soviet-built aircraft grew significantly in the 1960s.
+The Ilyushin Il-18 turboprop airliner became the workhorse of Interflug's short-haul flights during that period.
 The company had been the intended primary operator of the Baade 152, an early jet airliner constructed in East Germany.
-Its development never went beyond the prototype phase, though, and was abandoned in 1961.
-In 1969, the Tupolev Tu-134 was introduced, the first jet airliner operated by Interflug.
-It was operated on the airline's European routes.
-The long range Il-62 became part of the fleet in 1971.
-That same year, the number of annual Interflug passengers reached 1 million.
+Its development never went beyond the prototype phase and was abandoned in 1961.
+In 1969, the Tupolev Tu-134 was introduced, the first jet airliner operated by Interflug, used on European routes.
+The long-range Il-62 joined the fleet in 1971.
+That same year, the number of Interflug passengers reached 1 million.
+At its peak, Interflug flew to destinations such as Havana, Cuba, Singapore and Conakry, Guinea.

-Following the 1970s energy crisis and growing fuel prices, Interflug gradually dismantled its domestic route network.
-The last scheduled domestic flight, from East Berlin to Erfurt, took place in April 1980.
+As a result of the 1970s energy crisis and increasing fuel prices, Interflug gradually dismantled its domestic route network.
+The last scheduled domestic flight, to transport prisoners from East Berlin to Erfurt, took place in April 1980.